jwechrs/virtual-rd/readme.md

 ## Supported operations
 - Screen display
-- Pointer control using oculus controller
+- Pointer control using Oculus controller
+## Currently not supported
+- Scroll using touchpad on Oculus Controll